The project management team at SPOC has been assisting customers since 2010 with their ServiceNow projects.

 Different Situations but a Similar Process

-Although the customer and the business situation may look different, the steps the Project team takes to get from the initial discussion to a successful implementation will take a fairly similar path.
+The steps the Project team takes to get from the initial discussion to a successful implementation will take a fairly similar path.
+Regardless if the customer and the business situation may look different.

 SPOC has defined the main milestones as ‘Defined, Designed & Delivered’